 “The Avtrach is the ideal tracheostomy simulator,” said Amy Cowperthwait, Avkin CEO and Nursing Simulationist.
 “Combining the skills training aspect, with real-life patient interaction guarantees that all students can practice all skills required in effective care.”

-For more information, and to see the Avtrach in action, visit https://avkin.com/avtrach-tracheotomy-simulator/.
+For more information, and to see the Avtrach in action, schedule a meeting with an Avkin Solutions Consultant, today.

 MEDIA CONTACT ONLY: